Heart rate is a measurement of how many times your heart beats in one minute.

 - emotional state

 - underlying heart or thyroid conditions

 There are a number of ways to check your pulse.
-Let’s take a look at some of the most common.
+Here are some of the most common methods:

 To check your pulse using this method, you’ll be finding the radial artery.